robert-hh/Micropython-Editor/README.md

 **2.4** Fix for the regular expression search variant
 - Fix a glitch, that the regular expression variant of search and replace did not find patterns anchored at the end, single line starts or single line endings.
 That fix required changes not only to the find function, such that all variants of pye are affected.
 - Consider '.' **and** '..' in file open as directory names, avoiding stat() on these.

+**2.5** Fix a small bug of edit_line()'s paste command
+- Fixed a glitch, that allowed to paste text longer then the available space on the status line.
+No harm was done, just the screen content scrolled up.
+After leaving the line edit mode, a redraw fixed that.